Slovakia–Taiwan relations

-Taiwan-Slovakia relations refers to bilateral ties between Taiwan and Slovakia.
+Slovakia–Taiwan relations refers to bilateral relations between Taiwan and Slovakia.
 Slovakia does not officially extend diplomatic recognition to Taiwan although it is exploring possible ways to do so.
 Slovakia has strengthened its engagement with Taiwan during the 2020s and bilateral relations have improved.

 Slovak interests in Taiwan are represented by the Slovak Economic and Cultural Office Taipei.
 Taiwanese interests in Slovakia are represented by the Taipei Representative Office in Slovakia.

 History

 The Slovak Economic and Cultural Office Taipei was opened in 2001.
 This was followed by the opening of the Taipei Representative Office in Bratislava in August 2003, which represents Taiwan's interests in Slovakia and also serves Romania.

 Over the following years, the relationship expanded through the signing of multiple bilateral agreements.
 In the early 2000s, Slovakia and Taiwan signed several memoranda of understanding.
 In April 2015, a scientific and technological cooperation agreement was signed.

 Martin Podstavek assumed the role of Slovakian representative in Taiwan in 2017.
 During his tenure, he significantly strengthened bilateral cooperation, especially in economic, academic, and health diplomacy.
 In 2022, Podstavek was awarded the Taiwanese Grand Medal of Diplomacy in recognition of his contributions.

 In 2021, the Foreign Affairs Committee of the National Council of Slovakia passed a resolution to support the attendance of Taiwan at the World Health Assembly.
 The resolution was recognized and praised by Taiwan's Ministry of Foreign Affairs.